Non-locally discrete actions on the circle with at most $N$ fixed points: Preliminaries

-\begin{remark} Observe that the definition above implies that a positive (respectively, negative) homeomorphism does not have fixed points.
-Moreover, when $f,g\in \homeo_+(\T)$ are positive, the composition $fg$ is also positive, provided that $d_\infty(fg,\idid)<1/2$. \end{remark}
+\begin{remark} Observe that the definition above implies that a positive (respectively, negative) homeomorphism does not have any fixed point.
+Moreover, when $f,g\in \homeo_+(\T)$ are positive, the composition $fg$ is also positive, provided that $d_\infty(f,\idid)+d_\infty(g,\idid)<1/2$. \end{remark}

 As we work with homeomorphisms having a prescribed bound on the number of fixed points, it is fundamental to have in mind that if $f,g\in \homeo_+(\T)$ and $x\in \T$ are such that $f(x)=g(x)$, then $g^{-1}f(x)=x$.
 When this occurs, we say that $f$ and $g$ \emph{cross}.
 More specifically, $I\subset \T$, we say that $f$ and $g$ cross \emph{in $I$} if there exists $x\in I$ such that $f(x)=g(x)$.
+More specifically, we say that $f$ and $g$ cross \emph{hyperbolically} at $x$, if $x$ is a (topologically) hyperbolic fixed point (either attracting, or repelling) for the composition $fg^{-1}$: equivalently, one has for any sufficiently small $\eta>0$.
+We will also say that $f$ and $g$ cross \emph{weakly hyperbolically} in an interval $I$ if there exists an interval $J=[x,y]\subset I$ (possibly, $x=y$) such that $f\vert_J=g\vert_J$ and

+for any sufficiently small $\eta>0$. \begin{remark} Having a weakly hyperbolically crossing in some open interval $I$ is stable under sufficiently small $C^0$ perturbations. \end{remark}

-Finally, we say that $f$ and $g$ cross \emph{hyperbolically} (respectively, parabolically) at $x$, if $(f(x-\eta)-g(x-\eta))(f(x+\eta)-g(x+\eta))<0$ (respectively, $>0$) for any sufficiently small $\eta>0$.
-We will be also interested in counting the number of points for which $f(x)=g(x)$, so that we will say that $f$ and $g$ cross once, twice, 3 times, and so on.
+We will be interested in counting the number of points for which $f(x)=g(x)$, so that we will say that $f$ and $g$ cross once, twice, 3 times, and so on.